sofiangrh/martux/README.md

 # martux
 Metacity Theme.
-A mix of Milk + Tux + Ubuntu
+A mix of Milk + Tux + Ubuntu.

 # Two Metacity Themes
 - Martux_1 with rounded tux with colors